PrashantSinghGour/ngx-orphan-cleaner/README.md

 # ngx-orphan-class-member

-A CLI tool to find and remove unused class members from Angular components.
+A CLI tool to find unused variables and methods in Angular components.
+Currently, it has the ability to remove unused variables using the `remove` command.

 ## Installation